axiros/pycond/README.md

 This is the main use case for this module.

+## Alternatives

 But why yet another tool for such a standard job?

-There is a massive list of great tools and frameworks where condition parsing is a (small) part of them, e.g. [pyke](http://pyke.sourceforge.net/) or [durable](https://pypi.python.org/pypi/durable_rules) and many in the django world or from SQL statement parsers.
+There is a list of great tools and frameworks where condition parsing is a (small) part of them, e.g. [pyke](http://pyke.sourceforge.net/) or [durable](https://pypi.python.org/pypi/durable_rules) and many in the django world or from SQL statement parsers.

-## pycond Reasons to exist

 `1.` I just needed a very **slim** tool for only the parsing into functions - but this pretty transparent and customizable